on-api/on-api/response_codes.md

-# Error handling
+#  Response codes

 All error handling should be using error codes from HTTP, if possible with the free text field "cause" stating what went wrong.
+If the server has an ID of the error (such as a fault number or, even better, a ticket ID it should be included in the cause field.

 Example:
 ```http